iTsingalis/nnOSLR/README.md

 ### 2. Download Dataset
-You can download the dataset from [here](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) and extract them to the folder datasets.
+You can download the dataset from [here](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) and extract them to the folder dataset (see directory structure below).

 ### 3. Train and Test